Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Test scores and quality of teachers' advice: evidence

 Let's normalize to $l_{01} = 1$ the loss suffered by a False Negative student.
 It is then reasonable to assume that $l_{10}\leq l_{01} = 1$.
 This is because $l_{10}$ is the ``short-term'' loss generated by the cost of changing track that a False Positive AL student incurs if she/he is recommended a too-difficult track.
 In light of this, if $l_{01}$ is the loss of a False Negative AH, then it is also a short-term cost of having to change track, which can be assumed to be comparable for AL and AH students, and therefore the above inequality holds weakly: $l_{10} = l_{01} = 1$.
 If, instead, $l_{01}$ is the loss of a False Negative H student, he/she suffers a long-term loss extending well beyond the end of secondary school, because she/he earns, in expectation, the lower lifetime income of a low graduate, while with the opposite advice she/he would earn the higher one of a high graduate.
 Therefore, in the case of this student, we can assume that $l_{10} < l_{01} = 1$ strictly.

 We can then write the overall expected loss of a recommendation given by a source $Z=z \in \{0,1\}$ as

 where $\Pi_{01}(z) = Pr(R(z)=0; Y(1)=1)$ is the probability of a False Negative (H or AH) and $\Pi_{10}(z) = Pr(R(z)=1; Y(1)=0)$ is the probability of a False Positive (AL).
-Our goal is to compare the overall loss $\mathcal{L}(l_{10}, z )$ when the source is a ``teacher alone'' $(z=0)$ or a ``teacher informed by test scores''$(z=1)$, computed at different values of the relative weight $l_{10}$.
-In light of the above considerations, this weight is at most equal to $1$, when the short-run loss of AL students is considered by the policy-maker as relevant as the long-run loss of H students, so that $l_{10}=1$, and decreases towards $0$ as the former loss becomes less relevant $(l_{10}<1)$.
+Our goal is to compare the overall loss $\mathcal{L}(l_{10}, z )$ when the source is a ``teacher alone'' $(z=0)$ or a ``teacher informed by test scores and allowed to upgrade"'' $(z=1)$, computed at different values of the relative weight $l_{10}$.
+This weight is at most equal to $1$, when the short-run loss of AL students is considered by the policy-maker as relevant as the long-run loss of H students, so that $l_{10}=1$, and decreases towards $0$ as the former loss becomes less relevant $(l_{10}<1)$.

 In the Online \nameref{ap:ben-michael} we show that

 where the RHS is identified and can be estimated thanks to Assumption \ref{a:rand_sourc} (Randomization of the source).
 The left panel of Figure \ref{f:ben_michael} reports for each track the P-values of the tests of the null that this difference is negative for values of the relative weight $l_{01}$ in the set $\{0, 0.05, 0.1, ...,1\}$: